mother-of-all-self-hosting/mash-playbook/docs/services/jitsi.md

 To rebuild your Jitsi configuration:

-- SSH into the server and do this:
-  - stop all Jitsi services (`systemctl stop mash-jitsi-*`).
+- ask Ansible to stop all Jitsi services: `just run-tags stop-group --extra-vars=group=jitsi`
-  - remove all Jitsi configuration & data (`rm -rf /mash/jitsi`)
+- SSH into the server and do this and remove all Jitsi configuration & data (`rm -rf /mash/jitsi`)
 - ask Ansible to set up Jitsi anew and restart services (`just install-service jitsi`)